Most popular cosmetic surgery procedures in 2012

 Latest Articles

-The American Society for Aesthetic Plastic Surgery (ASAPS), is recognized as the world’s leading organization devoted entirely to aesthetic plastic surgery and cosmetic medicine of the face and body.
-ASAPS is comprised of over 2,600 Plastic Surgeons; active members are certified by the American Board of Plastic Surgery (USA) or by the Royal College of Physicians and Surgeons of Canada and have extensive training in the complete spectrum of surgical and non-surgical aesthetic procedures.
-International active members are certified by equivalent boards of their respective countries.
+The American Society for Aesthetic Plastic Surgery, is recognized as the world's leading organization devoted entirely to aesthetic plastic surgery and cosmetic medicine of the face and body.
+The Aesthetic Society is comprised of over 2,600 Plastic Surgeons; Active Members are certified by the American Board of Plastic Surgery (USA) or by the Royal College of Physicians and Surgeons of Canada and have extensive training in the complete spectrum of surgical and nonsurgical aesthetic procedures.
+International Active Members are certified by equivalent boards of their respective countries.
 All members worldwide adhere to a strict Code of Ethics and must meet stringent membership requirements.

-Become a fan of ASAPS on Facebook: www.facebook.com/AestheticSociety
+- Become a fan of The Aesthetic Society on Facebook: www.facebook.com/AestheticSociety

-Locate a plastic surgeon in your area: http://www.surgery.org/consumers/find-a-plastic-surgeon
+- Locate a plastic surgeon in your area: www.smartbeautyguide.com/select-surgeon